+Mortgage Interest Rate

-Mortgage Interest Rate.
-Interest rates for the relevant time period are taken from the Monthly Interest Rate Survey conducted by the Federal Housing Finance Board.
-The effective interest rate (including points and fees) for a 30-year, fixed-rate mortgage was used to measure fluctuations in interest rates over time.
-At the beginning of the 4-year period of this SIPP panel, the effective interest rate was 7.8 percent, having fluctuated between 7.2 and 8.2 percent over the previous 2 years.
-The rate then dropped fairly steadily through late 1998 to about 6.8 percent before rising again fairly steadily to about 8 percent by the beginning of 2000.
+Interest rates for the relevant time period are taken from the Monthly Interest Rate Survey of the Federal Housing Finance Board.20 The effective interest rate (including points and fees) for a 30-year, fixed-rate mortgage is used to measure fluctuations in interest rates over time.
+At the beginning of the four-year period of this SIPP panel, the effective interest rate was 7.8 percent, having fluctuated between 7.2 and 8.2 percent over the previous 2 years.
+The rate then dropped fairly steadily through late 1998 to about 6.8 percent, before rising again fairly steadily to about 8 percent by the beginning of 2000.
 In short, the study period was one of relatively favorable interest rates.
-It is expected that lower interest rate levels and the probability of becoming a homeowner.
-Another possibility is that the move to homeownership may be more closely related with short-run fluctuations in interest rates than in the level of interest rates.
-That is, households may time their home purchase to take advantage of short-run declines in interest rates would be expected to be associated with higher rates of homeownership, so the coefficient on this variable should be negative.
+It is expected that lower interest rates would make homeownership more affordable so that there would be a negative association between interest rate levels and the probability of becoming a homeowner.
+Another possibility is that the move to homeownership may be more closely related with short run fluctuations in interest rates than in the level of interest rates even if the overall level of interest rates is higher than in previous years.
+Again, declines in interest rates would be expected to be associated with higher rates of homeownership, so the coefficient on this variable should be negative.

-To test these different potential impacts of interest rates, three alternative measures were included in the estimated model: (1) the interest rate level at the beginning of the period of observation, (2) the interest rate at the end of the period, and (3) the change in the interest rate during the period.
-In survival modeling, explanatory variables are generally measured as of the beginning of the period of observation while the outcome is measured as of the end of the period of observation.
-For example, if the household is observed first in January of a given year and then again 4 months later in May, the household and market characteristics in January would be used to predict the outcome observed in May.
-Because interest rates do not remain stable during the 4-month period, however, and because fluctuations in interest rates are hypothesized to be an important factor in the specific timing of a home purchase decision, we experimented with different measures of interest rates to capture the hypothesized role of changing interest rates on the timing of the purchase decision.
-The interest rate levels from both the beginning and end of the period were found to have a positive association with the transition to homeownership-a result that was not consistent with our expectation-while the change in interest rate had the expected negative association.
+To test these different potential impacts of interest rates, three alternative measures were included in the estimated model - the interest rate level at the beginning of the period of observation, the interest rate at the end of the period, and the change in the interest rate during the period.
+In survival modeling, explanatory variables are generally from the beginning of the period of observation while the outcome is from the end of the period of observation.
+For example, if the household is observed first in January of a given year, and then again four months later in May, the household and market characteristics in January would be used to predict the outcome observed in May.
+However, since interest rates do not remain stable during the four month period, and fluctuations in interest rates are hypothesized to be an important factor in the specific timing of a home purchase decision, we experimented with these different measures of interest rates to capture the hypothesized role of changing interest rates on the timing of the purchase decision.
+The interest rate levels from both the beginning and end of the period were found to have a positive association with the transition to homeownership - a result that was not consistent with our expectation - while the change in interest rate had the expected negative association.
 As a result, the interest rate change was used in the final versions of the model.
-Median House Value.
-The ability of households to afford to purchase a home varies with the level of housing prices across markets.
-Higher house prices would be expected to lower the propensity to purchase a home.
-To capture this factor, the median house value in the market area where the household resided was included as an explanatory variable.
-The median value is derived from the 2000 Decennial Census but is indexed over time using the house price index from the Office of Federal Housing Enterprise Oversight (OFHEO).
-The SIPP identifies the specific metropolitan area where the household resides for some 98 metropolitan areas and the state of residence.
-In cases in which the metropolitan area is identified, we use data for this area.
-In other cases, we use estimates of the median house value for the state.